Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 I did seven labs today and i finishesd with the Networks fundamentals labs on Boson.
 I'll try to perhap do one more lab later.
 But i will  concentrate on flahcards on Anki for the rest of the day we will see if i can do one more lab later.
 I did one lab in the Network Access modules.
 I did some flashcard but i am  kinda limmited for the moment , i have to get premium to be fully operational.

+## 2/6/2025

+I did 4 labs today.
+I am advancing with the labs , i plan to pay the premium membership on Anki and i will also study the concepts of the CCNA subjects on Wikipedia for better understanding and better preparation.